 Jerry began his helicopter career in 1985 as a shop mechanic on Bell UH-1's.
 He has worked for several different companies filling positions including Shop Foreman, Chief Inspector, Director of Maintenance, Certification Manager, and General Manager.
 With experience including Bell, Agusta, MDHC, Sikorsky, and Kaman, he has a well-rounded background with rotary-wing aircraft.
 Jerry has also developed a PMA program and served as an FAA DMIR in the past.
 His extensive background with Restricted Category Helicopters and experience obtaining Type Certificates and several STCs for modifications makes Jerry a key part of our operations.
 He joined THI in 2014 to guide the Type Certification program for the UH-60A.
 In 2019, he assumed the duties of Repair Station Accountable Manager which he has since turned over in 2021 in order to focus on managing certification activities at our affiliate Timberline Aerospace, LLC.
 He currently functions as Certification Manager for both companies.

 Dori Gordon Logistics Manager

 Dori worked as the Administrative Manager for a doctor’s office for 11 years before joining Timberline in 2012.
-She has become Timberline’s primary point of contact in the office serving as receptionist, and handling all shipping/receiving and logistics for parts both at the main hangar and in the field.
+She has become Timberline’s primary point of contact in the office, serving as Logistics Manager, Part Procurement Specialist, Part Sales and assisting with Business Development.
 Dori also fulfills multiple administrative duties and responsibilities for the Repair Station and flight operations.
-She is the glue that holds our operation together!

-At present Timberline Helicopters, employs 30 people in the following operations:
+At present, Timberline employs approximately 100 people in the following operations:

-- Supplemental Type Certificate development for utility helicopter operations.
+- Development of Supplemental Type Certificates for utility helicopters